omegascorp/javascript-interview/README.md

 ### ES6+

 1. What is new in ES6+?
+2. Variables
-2. Classes
+3. Classes
-3. Arrow functions
+4. Arrow functions

+### Data structures

+1. Queue
+2. Stack

 ### CSS